codewatchorg/sqlipy/README.md

 Jython 2.7 beta, due to the use of json<BR>
 Java 1.7 or 1.8 (the beta version of Jython 2.7 requires this)

+  <b>Note:</b> Newer versions of Java do appear to work.
+Testing with jdk-11.0.7 works fine and newer versions are expected to work as well.

 Usage
 =====